 Prefabricated (prefab) countertops are the cheaper option, and usually the quickest installation since they are pre-cut.
 You will pay considerably less per square foot than slab countertops since the cutouts are not customized.
 On the flip side, you will have fewer options if you choose prefab, making it more difficult to customize for your project.

 When choosing quartz, full slab countertops do have a higher overall cost, however, you get a totally customizable and unique counter option if you choose quartz slabs.
 A full slab countertop gives you complete freedom in your design choices.

 We’re now moving more into the function territory.
 How thick or thin your own quartz surfaces and countertops have both advantages and disadvantages.
 It will also contribute to the aesthetics of quartz surfaces, but for the most part, it impacts function.

 The thickness of quartz countertops will determine how much weight they can bear.
 Although strong and sturdy, some quartz kitchen countertops can still break.
 If you are designing your quartz kitchen countertops for heavy use and abuse, then thicker is the way to go.

 Thinner quartz countertops are lighter and look more sleek and modern.
 However, unlike natural stone, they would not have the brute strength that thicker quartz countertops will.
 They can also be much cheaper.

 We understand that design is only limited by your budget and your imagination.
 But design includes function, reliability, and longevity.
 Small compromises now might lead to big problems in the future.

 Read the room.
-There isn’t a singular item, color, pattern or finish that’s perfect for your space.
+There isn’t a singular item, color, pattern design style or finish that’s perfect for your space.
 Perfection is achieved by the combination of dozens if not hundreds of little details put together in a cohesive manner.